 Women in the study also described how dating someone younger than them allowed for the disruption of certain restrictive gender roles.
 That is, in traditional heterosexual partnerships, the man is expected to be more sexually experienced, while the woman is typically more passive and receptive to his advances.

-Women in this study, however, felt that being older than their male partner allowed them to embrace their sexual assertiveness.
+Women in this study, however, felt that being older than their male partners allowed them to embrace their sexual assertiveness.
 Many women felt that younger men fantasized about older, sexually assertive, and experienced women and said their younger male partners were often appreciative of them taking a more active role.